 - Leadership London is open to all undergraduate students interested in the study of leadership.

-- Program fee is $3,900 and includes field trip expenses, required readings, lodging in London, and Butler tuition for three credit hours.
+- Program fee is $4,000 and includes field trip expenses, required readings, lodging in London, and Butler tuition and fees for three credit hours.
+The University also charges a $250 short-term study abroad fee.